 Again, it goes back to making progress in baby steps and being further in your journey today than you were yesterday.

 5. You use a lot of reclaimed materials.
-What tips do you have for others that want to source reclaimed materials for their eco living projects?
+What tips do you have for others who want to source reclaimed materials for their eco-living projects?

 With these two tips alone, we were able to build a small cabin on our property for just $300!

 For additional tips on finding reclaimed/secondhand building materials, read our blog post here.